 The first round of RREV (Rethinking Responsive Education Ventures) Awardees were announced in August of 2021.
 RREV is an initiative of the Maine Department of Education, funded by the Education Stabilization Funds through the US Department of Education’s Rethink K-12 Education Models, that bolsters Maine educators’ innovative efforts to support their students with agile, effective, and resilient learning experiences that improve learning outcomes for all students.
 Now, after a year of experience and development, the Department of Education would like to thank the awardees for their dedication to innovative education and highlight their achievements that have resulted from the RREV contracts over the past year.
-Continue reading to learn more about the ways in which the Brewer School Department has used their RREV funding this past year.
+Continue reading to learn more about the ways in which Agnes Gray has used their RREV funding this past year.

 After noticing students’ need for extra academic and social health assistance over the past few years, Agnes Gray Elementary School in MSAD 17 knew they needed to offer students improved help on their paths to success.
 For them, the solution was clear: taking the kids outside.
 When they began their RREV journey in August of 2021, educators at Agnes Gray aspired to hire an Outdoor Learning Coordinator to work regularly with students and teachers to provide meaningful outdoor learning experiences and to build a fully furnished yurt to provide shelter for outdoor learning in inclement weather.
 Now, a year later, they have fostered a culture of encouragement and are proud to say that every single classroom has gotten outside and used the outside environment for learning regularly.